royankit11/Credit-Card-Fraud-Detection/README.md

 **ROC AUC:** `0.8027`

-From the above statements we are able to learn a lot about how our 2 models preformed.
+From the above statements we are able to learn a lot about how our 2 models performed.
 For starters, the ROC AUC is a summary metric, telling us how well our model does in general, amongst the entire data set.
 From this, we see our model that uses the PCA features generates more error than the model that is trained on the original features.
-This tells us we need to look further into our PCA algorithm, or maybe that we should not be preforming PCA, and each feature in the dataset is valuable.
+This tells us we need to look further into our PCA algorithm, or maybe that we should not be performing PCA, and each feature in the dataset is valuable.

 <img width="1054" alt="Screenshot 2025-11-06 at 8 58 13 AM" src="https://github.gatech.edu/user-attachments/assets/9f65b333-ef2a-45bb-8a06-e0e24ce6844d" />